 Shiseido adopts Cartocan eco-friendly paper containers for Kirei no Susume

-Kirei no Susume, which was launched by Shiseido on July 21, 2010, is packaged in Cartocan, an environmentally friendly paper beverage container.
+Kirei no Susume, which was launched by Shiseido in July 2010 in Japan, is packaged in Cartocan, an environmentally friendly paper beverage container.
 In addition, we also changed the package of Chou-mei-sou from aluminum can to Cartocan in 2013.
 Cartocan offers the following features:

 (1) Promotion of forestland conservation by using wood from thinning operations